How to Make the Best Olive Oil Mashed Potatoes Tips:

 - Use warm cashew cream or milk added a little at the time until desired consistency is achieved.
 You want to keep the potatoes warm so don’t shock them with cold milk.

-- The Olive Oil: Indulge with a really good extra virgin olive oil.
-Most days my life goes on oil-free, but during the holiday season and especially for these Thanksgiving mashed potatoes, my good cold pressed olive oil comes out to party.
+- The Olive Oil – Indulge with a really good extra virgin olive oil.
+Most days my life goes on oil-free, but during the holiday season and especially for these Thanksgiving mashed potatoes, my good cold pressed extra virgin comes out to party.

 - Load them up.
 Today’s recipe features crispy sage leaves but you can stir in chopped up sautéed kale or mustard greens, caramelized leeks, lots of smoky tempeh bits and fresh herbs like chives and dill.